eastgenomics/eggd_conductor_configs/Readme.md

 ## 🔧 Assay configs 🔧

-Each assay require a config file to work with eggd_conductor.
+Each assay requires a config file to work with eggd_conductor.
 They are stored in folders named after the assay that they work with.
 Those will mainly specify:

 - workflows/apps
   - name
   - version
-  - repo url
   - arguments for use in eggd_conductor
 - inputs of said workflows/apps
 - links between outputs of the stages and inputs of subsequent stages

 Additionally, details about the config file itself are stored such as version, assay or allowed users.

+Full details on the assay config design and structure may be found [here][https://github.com/eastgenomics/eggd_conductor#assay-config-file]